 There are dozens of eSignature apps available, and some are better suited for certain types of businesses and industries than others.

-Docusign has a strong brand and global presence, comes with hundreds of integrations, and is widely considered a mature product.
+Docusign has a strong brand and global presence comes with hundreds of integrations and is widely considered a mature product.
 But it’s not real time and therefore less suitable for B2C companies with high volumes of customer signatures.
-It also doesn’t cover the entire customer journey (e.g., lacks document collection and shared review).
+It is primarily an electronic document signer that doesn’t cover the entire customer journey (e.g., lacks document collection and shared review).

 Adobe Sign is another mature and well-known eSignature solution, but not intuitive for customers and agents, and not optimized for a mobile experience.
 Most eSignature apps, including these, are focused on “digitizing PDFs” for businesses.